jackkolokasis/teraheap/README.md

 heap (no S/D).
 It also reduces GC cost by fencing the garbage collector from scanning the second heap.
-TeraHeap leverages frameworks’ property of choosing specific objects for off-heap placement and offers frameworks a hint-based inter- face for moving such objects to the second heap.
+TeraHeap leverages frameworks’ property of choosing specific objects for off-heap placement and offers frameworks a hint-based interface for moving such objects to the second heap.

 ### Install Prerequisites